 However, whatever economic and social problems England faces, they are dwarfed by what Israel must confront.
 It’s a country surrounded by enemies -- some dedicated to its destruction, and all very difficult to negotiate with.
 Israelis also must live with the possibility of suicide bombings, rocket attacks, and with military invasions by their own and their enemies’ forces, all of which move its inhabitants to often feel that they are living on a precipice, where violent conflict is a reality, never an abstraction.

 When Prime Minister Benjamin Netanyahu’s ruling Likud merged with racist, hard-liner Avigdor Lieberman’s extreme right wing party Yisrael Beiteinu, the chance of a peaceful solution became even more remote.
-The whole peace process has turned rancid.

 Israel’s policies towards the Arabs -- the aggressive expansion of settlements in East Jerusalem despite the Palestinians calling the plan "dangerous and alarming" -- and the human rights abuses that are an inescapable aspect of their occupation of the West Bank -- tend to arouse much of the world’s condemnation, some engaging in over-the-top attacks on Israel as a murderous pariah state.
 It’s the kind of denunciation that countries with much more odious human rights records (Russia and North Korea among others) never receive.
 Of course, neither Putin nor Kim Jong Un would ever be affected by the world’s criticism and outrage, while there is always hope that Israel -- a country where free speech and press still reigns -- can listen and modify its policies.